spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

 ---
 layout: post
-title:  "Hanging your clothes, the new way"
+title:  "Hanging your clothes, the new javascript way"
 date:   2014-08-02 9:48:00
 categories: javascript,canvas
 ---